The Sahel Alliance

 The Sahel countries—Mauritania, Mali, Niger, Burkina Faso and Chad—face many challenges, including chronic insecurity, rising extremism, a lack of economic prospects, and poor access to education, employment and essential services such as water and electricity.
 Climate change is weakening the region even more.
 An appropriate reaction, one that would be rapidly effective in the field, was necessary to deal with this instable and fragile situation; a response taking security challenges into account, a response capable of ensuring the region’s lasting and sustainable development.

 Development partners and large international organizations provided the response to this double-edged challenge of security and development.
 In July 2017, France, Germany and the European Union announced the launch of the Sahel Alliance.
 They were quickly joined by the World Bank, the African Development Bank and the United Nations Development Programme.
-More recently, Italy, Spain, the United Kingdom and Luxembourg have announced their membership.
+More recently, Italy, Spain, the United Kingdom, Luxembourg, Denmark and Netherlands have announced their membership.

 In order to provide an appropriate, ambitious and effective response to the challenges facing the G5 Sahel member countries, the Sahel Alliance members decided to guide their work according to four key principles: targeting its fields of action; accountability between partners with regard to shared goals; new, innovative and more flexible modes of action; and a specific commitment to vulnerable and fragile zones.